3 types of CRM and how to choose the best one for your business

 The most important thing about any CRM is right there in the first word—it’s about customers.
 A CRM should help you understand your customers better, and use that information to deliver the best possible customer experience (CX).

 That’s a goal that’s gotten harder in recent years.
 Consumers now move between different channels (such as messaging, email, social media, and phone) to communicate with brands.
 With more ways to research products and make purchases, the buyer’s journey has grown in complexity.
 And for businesses selling lots of products to multiple audiences, the difficulties of managing it all are even more notable.
-The CRM category of products grew out of a need to address those challenges.

 What are the types of CRM?

 While all those benefits apply on some level to just about any CRM, customer relationship management includes a large category of CS, marketing, and sales tools.
-Different CRM products vary in terms of features and focus, and they can be divided into three main categories.
+Different CRM products and methodologies vary in terms of features and focus, and they can be divided into three main categories.